Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent with Function Call

-You can enhance your agents by defining callback functions as function tools.
+You can enhance your Agents by defining callback functions as function tools.
 These can be provided to `create_agent` via either the `toolset` parameter or the combination of `tools` and `tool_resources`.
 Here are the distinctions:

 - `toolset`: When using the `toolset` parameter, you provide not only the function definitions and descriptions but also their implementations.
 The SDK will execute these functions within `create_and_run_process` or `streaming` .
 These functions will be invoked based on their definitions.
 - `tools` and `tool_resources`: When using the `tools` and `tool_resources` parameters, only the function definitions and descriptions are provided to `create_agent`, without the implementations.
 The `Run` or `event handler of stream` will raise a `requires_action` status based on the function definitions.
 Your code must handle this status and call the appropriate functions.